What’s the difference between urban planning and urban design?

 Like urban planners, urban designers also need to be skilled in a range of areas.

-How to fast-track your career in urban planning and design
+How to fast-track your career in urban planning and urban design

-If you have a bachelor’s degree in any discipline, then UTS has the postgraduate degree that will fast-track your career in urban planning and design.
-These courses are 100% online which improves accessibility, and means you can continue to work while you get qualified.
+If you have a bachelor’s degree in any discipline, then UTS Online has the postgraduate degree that will fast-track your career in urban planning and design.
+These courses are 100% online, which improves accessibility and means that you can continue to work while you get qualified.

 The Master of Urban Planning takes a deep dive into environmental and social impact assessments as well as urban economics and infrastructure funding.